rodrigoclp/adidas-microservices/README.md

 **Mongo**

-For convenience (I use to use it), but any other DB would fit in this case (SQL or noSQL).
+For convenience (I'm used to using it), but any other DB would fit in this case (SQL or noSQL).
 With more time, I would add Cassandra (saw it on the Adidas stack list);

 **Kafka**